kubernetes-sigs/kustomize/examples/remoteBuild.md

 The url should follow
 [hashicorp/go-getter URL format](https://github.com/hashicorp/go-getter#url-format).

+Note that using `//` in the url will only copy the directory specified by the path after `//`, which means some relative paths, like `../xxx`, may not work.
+Using `/` to copy entire repo.
+For more details please see [go-getter documentation](https://github.com/hashicorp/go-getter#subdirectories).

 Note that S3 and GCS are NOT supported to avoid introducing massive dependency.

 Here are some example urls